Code of Conduct

 Note: “LGBTQ in Tech” in this document refers to the LGBTQ in Tech Slack organization at lgbt.slack.com.
-“The administrators” refers to the administrators on this organization, a list is available at the top of the Team Directory (must be a member of the organization to view).
+“The administrators” refers to the administrators on this organization; a list is available at the top of the Team Directory (you must be a member of the organization to view this list).

-LGBTQ in Tech is dedicated to providing a harassment-free experience for everyone.
+LGBTQ in Tech is dedicated to providing a safe and harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 Members under 18 are allowed, but are asked to stay out of channels with adult imagery.

 Some LGBTQ in Tech spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 - No harassment.

 - No questioning or challenging someone’s stated self-identity or chosen labels, even if they conflict with your own views.
 For example, discussions about bi vs pan, trans vs trans*, or whether grey/demisexual people are asexual, even if well-intentioned.

 - No incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm.